seancraven/CDS_book/_sources/README.md

 - [ ] testing simple model
 - [ ] Global Temperature Data exploration and Bayesian predictions of warming temperatures crossed.
     - Match 3 approximate scenarios to some of those in the SRES
+        - [x] Have approximately matched and found literature doing similar analysis.
+Implementation is probably not that difficult now as of 05.07.22.

 - [x] Figure out how to use the Berkly Earth Data that is formatted weirdly.
 ```{note}
 Berkeley Earth website is down currently using kaggle data.